 Beauty and the Beast

-Moviegoers met Emma Watson as Belle this month, more than 25 years after the original Disney animated film was released in 1991.
+Moviegoers met Emma Watson as Belle this year, more than a quarter-century after the original Disney animated film was released in 1991.
 The story also saw a hugely successful theatrical run, hitting Broadway in 1994 and traveling across the world in local productions and tours.

 Bring It On

 Nearly 15 years after Footloose had movie audiences dancing in 1984, the drama brought the funk to the stage.
-The musical debuted on Broadway in 1998 and is now touring in the UK.
+The musical debuted on Broadway in 1998 and is touring the U.K. again in 2017.